 Endeavours to attend additional Root Workshops when possible

 Has had a preliminary Dhamma discussion with Geoff, if requested

 Attending the Root Sessions is an optional extra.
 It not something expected of all NBW participants, and it is envisaged that most participants will be happy to remain with Community Sessions & Retreats.

 There will be two entry dates to the Root Session each year.

 Each applicant should first honestly assess whether they are ready for the Root Session.

 For training purposes the exercises in Books 1 (Community level) and Book 2 (Root level) must be understood and actually enacted until unhelpful habits are dissolved.

-The 2019 Root Session Learning Programme lasts for an indefinite period.
-At 12.30-2pm, in Guildford (chaplaincy) only.
-Sorry, but it will not take place at our Woking venue.
+The 2019 Root Session Learning Programme lasts for an indefinite period, starting on Friday 14th June 2019, 7.30-9.00pm in Woking (Maybury Centre) only.
+Sorry, but it will not yet take place at our Guildford venue for logistical reasons.

 Information and questions concerning either of the two programmes:

 In addition to the three-level programme of practices outlined above we hold silent weekend retreats.
 Retreats are designed for those who wish to begin intensifying their practice and are most suitable for those who have at least completed one cycle of teachings of the weekly Community Sessions, but are open to anyone.
 On the weekend retreat the maximum sitting meditation period is 60 minutes unbroken, and it usually takes place at an independent retreat centre in the Surrey, UK area.